MathiasGroebe/Smooth-Contours/README.md

     create_contour.py --inputDEM=DEMfile.tif --outputFile=contours.geoJSON --intervall=5 --pixelSize=2

 Input is as DEM in any GDAL readable raster format.
 The output format is guessed from the extension of the file name and can be any file-based vector format supported by [gdal_contour](https://gdal.org/programs/gdal_contour.html).
+The script calculate also the length of the contour lines.
+Finde the lenght of each line in the attribute "line_length" and use it to hide to short contour lines.

 The script needs Python and GDAL.
 On Windows, it should run in the OSGeo4W Shell.